diegocardoso93/AlgoLua/README.md

 </p>

 # AlgoLua
 This project is focused on creating the Algorand Lua SDK so that developers can integrate Algorand features with the most common game engines that use the Lua scripting language.
-The initial plan is to support Defold, LÖVE, and Roblox Studio.
+The initial plan is to support Defold, Solar2D (Corona SDK), LÖVE.
 [WIP]

 ⚠ `this project is not audited and should not be used in a production environment.`